Fed should stand pat on interest rates for now-Bullard

 The Fed’s preferred gauge of inflation currently stands at 1.3 percent and has undershot the central bank’s 2 percent for 5-1/2 years.

-Bullard, who regains a vote on the Fed’s policy-setting committee in 2019, said he expects economic growth for the second half of 2017 to exceed expectations but that it will then resume a slower path next year.
+Bullard, who regains a vote on the Fed’s policy-setting committee in 2019, also said he expects economic growth for the second half of 2017 to exceed expectations but that it will then resume a slower path next year.
+(Reporting by Lindsay Dunsmuir; Editing by Chizu Nomiyama)

-He also praised Fed Governor Jerome Powell, who was nominated earlier this month by President Donald Trump to replace Chair Janet Yellen, whose four-year term as Fed chief ends in early February 2018.

-“He’s a quick study and he’s also shown a lot of political acumen within the Fed and his ability to get along with everyone, which I think is one of the key things you need as chair,” Bullard said.